Easy Reading Mode: Off

 In the era of web-based job search and mountains of conflicting advice, where can a job seeker go for help from a real person?
 The answer is Northwest Michigan Works!

-I used Career Connections for help finding a job and used the service center computers to apply for jobs.
+I used Career Connection for help finding a job and used the service center computers to apply for jobs.
 The staff at Manistee Michigan Works! were very helpful and friendly.
-I am so glad to be back to work again."
+I am so glad to be back to work again." - Robert K., 2024 Customer

 Exploring Local Careers